 Postdoc speakers receive specialized coaching in providing a broad and engaging talk for non-specialists.
 Speakers work with the Alan Alda Center for Communicating Science.
 The internationally recognized center works to enhance understanding of science by helping to train the next generation of scientists to communicate more effectively with the public, the media and others outside their own specialty.
 Selection as a speaker is a unique professional development opportunity that helps prepare our postdocs to become the innovators and leaders of tomorrow.

 Prizes given for the best talk.
 A panel of judges evaluate the talks for how well they achieve the Spotlight's goals of sharing the excitement of our postdocs' discoveries in a way that is accessible to a non-specialist.

 Only SBU Postdocs are eligible to give a Spotlight talk.
 Talks will be approximately five minutes long.
 Speakers should craft a talk that distills the heart of their research for a general audience who may not be specialists in the style of a TED talk or the Three Minute Thesis.
 Speakers will receive individualized coaching on their presentation from science communication experts.

 The talks will be evaluated by a panel of judges from a range of backgrounds and disciplines for how well the speaker engages a general audience of non-specialists and can convey the excitement and innovation of their research without jargon or distortion.
 Presentations are evaluated on Clarity, Content and Engagement according the following criteria

 Clarity (1-10 points):

-- Did the presentation follow a clear and logical order?
+- Did you find the presentation followed a clear and logical order?

-- Did the presenter use appropriate terminology for a non-specialist audience?
+- Did you feel the language used was appropriate for a non-specialist audience?

-- Were the presentation slides clear and easy to follow?
+- Did you find the presentation slides clear and easy to follow?

 Content (1-10 points):